New York is one of the most recognised cities in the world. Look at our guide to the top 20 things to do in New York to make the most of your trip.

 The Metropolitan Museum of Art

-The 150 year old Museum showcases millions of works including a collection from the Costume Institute that holds over 33,000 costumes dating from the 15th Century to present, it also has a collection Asian art, African art, Greek and Roman art and paintings by Pablo Picasso and Vincent Van Gogh and have brought Egypt to New York with the “Temple of Dendur”.
+The 150-year-old Museum showcases millions of works, including a collection from the Costume Institute with over 33,000 costumes dating from the 15th Century to the present.
+It also has a collection of Asian art, African art, Greek and Roman art, and paintings by Pablo Picasso and Vincent Van Gogh.
+The museum brought Egypt to New York with the “Temple of Dendur.”

 American Museum of Natural History (AMNH)

-The AMNH opens from Wednesday- Sunday, 10am-5pm and is located in the Upper East Side of Manhattan.
-The museum showcases the worlds natural wonders and human cultures.
-The over 150 year old museum has a number of exhibitions on show, for example Extinct and Endangered and a Sharks exhibition.
+The AMNH opens from Wednesday to Sunday, 10 am-5 pm, and is in Manhattan’s Upper East Side.
+The museum showcases the world’s natural wonders and human cultures.
+The over 150-year-old museum has several exhibitions, for example, Extinct and Endangered and a Sharks exhibition.
 Exhibitions showcase for a limited amount of time each year.
-The museum is the perfect way to spend a few hours of your day and will satisfy everyone’s interests from its Gem display to it’s impressive Tyrannosaurus Rex skeleton.
+The museum is the perfect way to spend a few hours of your day and will satisfy everyone’s interests, from its Gem display to its impressive Tyrannosaurus Rex skeleton.

 Museum of Modern Art (MOMA)

-The MOMA is known for its exceptional exhibitions and collection of modern and contemporary art.
+The MOMA is known for its exceptional exhibitions and modern and contemporary art collections.
 The MOMA showcases works by Henri Matisse, Salvador Dali, Pablo Picasso and Frida Kahlo.
-Some of MOMA most recognised pieces of art are Andy Warhol’s “Campbell’s Soup Cans”, “The Water Lilies” by Claude Monet and Vincent Van Gogh’s “The Starry Night”.
+Some of MOMA’s most recognised pieces of art are Andy Warhol’s “Campbell’s Soup Cans”, “The Water Lilies” by Claude Monet and Vincent Van Gogh’s “The Starry Night”.

 Museum of Ice Cream

-This is a fun way to spend some time in New York whether it is with friends or family.
-This brightly coloured multi-sensory and immersive experience provides great entertainment and delicious ice-cream for visitors.
-The Museum of Ice-creams unique and colourful rooms make a great space to take creative photos.
-It is New York’s ice-cream version of Willy Wonka’s Chocolate Factory.
+This is a fun way to spend time in New York, whether with friends or family.
+This brightly coloured multi-sensory and immersive experience provides visitors with great entertainment and delicious ice cream.
+The Museum of Ice Cream’s unique and colourful rooms make a great space to take creative photos.
+It is New York’s ice cream version of Willy Wonka’s Chocolate Factory.

 6. Edge Observation Deck

-The Edge is another great observation spot in NYC.
-It is the highest sky deck in the Western Hemisphere with a 360-degree view.
-Its uniquely designed glass floor makes you feel like you are floating in air.
-It is open everyday from 8am-12pm giving you the option to watch the sunset over NYC on top of the Edge.
-If you are brave enough and want to do more than just look at the NYC scenery you can also scale the outside of the skyscraper with City Climb for a skyscraping adventure of a life-time.
+The Edge is another excellent observation spot in NYC.
+It is the highest sky deck in the Western Hemisphere, with a 360-degree view.
+Its uniquely designed glass floor makes you feel like floating in the air.
+It is open every day from 8 am-12 pm, allowing you to watch the sunset over NYC on top of the Edge.
+If you are brave enough and want to do more than just look at the NYC scenery, you can also scale the outside of the skyscraper with City Climb for a skyscraper adventure of a lifetime.

 7. Empire State Building

-The Empire State building is always at the top of people’s list of things to do in New York and it is one of New York’s most recognised landmarks.
-The iconic building as been shown in 100’s of films including, Sleepless in Seattle, An Affair to Remember and Elf.
-It provides visitors with a 360-degree view of New York city that would have anyone in awe.
-There are options to see the beauty of NYC from the top of the Empire State building in any light.
-Whether it is at sunrise, during the day, sunset or at night, you are guaranteed to be in wowed by the view.
+The Empire State Building is always at the top of people’s list of things to do in New York and is one of New York’s most recognised landmarks.
+The iconic building has been shown in 100’s of films, including Sleepless in Seattle, An Affair to Remember and Elf.
+It provides visitors with a 360-degree view of New York City that would leave anyone in awe.
+There are options to see the beauty of NYC from the top of the Empire State Building in any light.
+Whether at sunrise, during the day, at sunset or at night, you are guaranteed to be wowed by the view.

 8. Helicopter Tour of NYC

-A helicopter ride over NYC is probably one of the most expensive things to do in New York but it is an unforgettable experience.
-You can choose between a day time tour or night-time tour to see the lit-up skylines of the city.
-Some tours may allow you to choose what sights you want to see and others might have a route set out.
-The helicopter tours gives you unobstructed views of the NYC and last from 15mins to 30mins.
+A helicopter ride over NYC is probably one of the most expensive things to do in New York, but it is an unforgettable experience.
+You can choose between a daytime or nighttime tour to see the city’s lit-up skylines.
+Some tours may allow you to choose what sights you want, while others might have a route set out.
+The helicopter tours give you unobstructed views of NYC and last 15 to 30 minutes.

 9. Broadway Show

-If musicals and theatre are your thing going to a Broadway show is a must on your list of things to do in New York.
+If musicals and theatre are your thing, going to a Broadway show is a must on your list of things to do in New York.
 There is an endless variety of shows on Broadway that are guaranteed to entertain viewers.
-To really experience what Broadway has to offer why not eat at “Ellen’s Stardust Diner” before you go see the spectacular shows on Broadway.
-The waitstaff at Ellen’s Stardust Diner are theatre performers and many of them go on to perform in big Broadway shows.
+To experience what Broadway has to offer, why not eat at “Ellen’s Stardust Diner” before you go see the spectacular shows on Broadway?
+The waitstaff at Ellen’s Stardust Diner are theatre performers, and many of them go on to perform on big Broadway shows.
 Ellen’s Stardust Diner is world famous for singing to customers as they serve them food and drinks.
-The retro 1950’s diner is a unique dining experience that you will not forget.
+The retro 1950s diner is a unique dining experience that you will not forget.

 Cost: Broadway ticket prices vary depending on the show.